What is the Lovaas Program?

 Where does the Lovaas Program come from?

 The Lovaas Program was developed in the early 1980s at the University of California in the United States as part of a research project focusing on young autistic people.
 It’s named after the researcher, Ivar Lovaas.
 It was originally known as the UCLA Young Autism Project model.

 What is the idea behind the Lovaas Program?

-The Lovaas Program is based on the principles of Applied Behaviour Analysis (ABA) and the idea that skills can be taught in a systematic way to improve children’s behaviour.
+The Lovaas Program is based on the principles of Applied Behaviour Analysis (ABA) and the idea that skills can be taught in a systematic way to encourage new behaviour.
 As children get better at a skill, they feel encouraged and use the skill more often.

 What does the Lovaas Program involve?

 The Lovaas Program takes a lot of time and involves planned sessions where children are taught skills.

 For the youngest children, the first year of the Lovaas Program involves therapists working with children at home for at least 40 hours per week.
 These sessions focus on helping children learn basic skills for learning – for example, following simple instructions and imitation.
 They also focus on reducing behaviour that gets in the way of learning – for example, aggressive behaviour.

 In later years children learn more complex skills, including verbal communication, interactive play and cooperation, reading and writing.
 They learn these skills in settings other than the home – for example, at preschool.
 The intensity of the Program is gradually reduced.

 Does the Lovaas Program help autistic children?

-The Lovaas Program is based on Applied Behaviour Analysis (ABA), which is generally seen as an effective approach to working with autistic children.
-High-quality research shows that the ABA approach has positive effects on the behaviour of autistic children.
+The Lovaas Program is based on Applied Behaviour Analysis (ABA), which is an effective approach for helping autistic children learn skills.
+Quality research shows that ABA can have positive effects on autistic children’s communication, cognitive and behaviour skills.